A Persuasive Approach to Combating Misinformation: Appendix B

-\begin{theorem} For instance $\I$, the maximum platform utility, $\up^*_{\I}(\QT)$, is Lipschitz continuous in the confusion matrix $\QT$. \end{theorem} \begin{proof} We wish to show that for any instance $\I$ and any pair $(\QT_1, \QT_2)$, there exists a constant $L$ such that: $|\up^*_\I(\QT_1) - \up^*_\I(\QT_2)| \leq L||\QT_1 - \QT_2||_{\infty}$, where we use the $\ell_{\infty}$ matrix norm.
+\begin{proof} We wish to show that for any instance $\I$ and any pair $(\QT_1, \QT_2)$, there exists a constant $L$ such that: $|\up^*_\I(\QT_1) - \up^*_\I(\QT_2)| \leq L||\QT_1 - \QT_2||_{\infty}$, where we use the $\ell_{\infty}$ matrix norm.
 We first show that the concave closure function $cl(\rhohat)$ is Lipschitz in $\rhohat$.
 Next, we show that the change from $\QT_1$ to $\QT_2$ leads to a bounded vertical shift in the closure function due to this Lipschitz property.
 Lastly, the point at which we evaluate the concave closure function to determine the optimal sender utility also changes in a bounded manner.
 The combined effects are all bounded and give rise to our Lipschitz constant.

 From lemma \ref{lemma:indifference}, we know that on either side of the plane of indifference, $cl(\rhohat)$ is a continuous linear function.
 Since we have 2 actions, there is a single plane of indifference.
 We will aim to tightly upper bound the directional derivative for each joint state $\thetahat=(\mhat,\vhat)$ of the linear regions on either side of this indifference plane.
 Since the concave closure function is linear on either side of the indifference plane, it suffices to consider the maximum value of $\frac{\Delta u}{\Delta \rhohat_{\thetahat}}$ from the indifference plane, where $\rhohat_{\thetahat}$ denotes the coordinate corresponding to $\thetahat$.
 Pick an arbitrary belief $\rhohat$ on the indifference plane.
 The slope along a direction $\thetahat$ is naturally upper bounded by $\frac{u_s^{max} - u_s^{min}}{\min(\rhohat_{\thetahat}, 1-\rhohat_{\thetahat})}$.
 We now look to tighten this.
 Indeed, if there exists another belief $\rhohat'$ on the indifference plane such that $\rhohat'_{\thetahat}$ is closer to 0.5, this would imply the change in utility is larger than $\up^{max} - \up^{min}$, which is not possible.
 To tighten this, let $\rhohat_{\thetahat}^{min}$ and $\rhohat_{\thetahat}^{max}$ denote the smallest and largest values of coordinate $\thetahat$ for beliefs $\rhohat$ that lie on the indifference plane.
 Then the largest value of the directional derivative of the closure function along the $\thetahat$ direction is given by $c_{\thetahat} = \max \left( \frac{\up^{max} - \up^{min}}{1 - \rhohat_{\thetahat}^{min}}, \frac{\up^{max} - \up^{min}}{\rhohat_{\thetahat}^{max}} \right)$.
 Thus, when belief changes from $\rhohat_1$ to $\rhohat_2$, the maximum change in the concave closure function is upper-bounded by $|\rhohat_1 - \rhohat_2|\sum_{\thetahat}{c_{\thetahat}}$, with $c = \sum_{\thetahat}{c_{\thetahat}}$ being the Lipschitz constant.